Thank you for considering Alton School as an option for your child’s education in the UK.

 Call: 01420 82070

-The International Student Programme is a short term intensive language and academic study plan with foreign students can enrol on a termly basis.
-It is suitable for 16 to 18 year old international students as a pre-sessional, pre-A level or even gap year course to improve their English skills and widen their cultural insight into the British way of life.
+There are two International Student Programmes, a short term and a two year programme.
+The short term course is suitable for 16 to 18 year old international students as a pre-sessional, pre-A level or even gap year course to improve their English skills and widen their cultural insight into the British way of life.

 International students can also apply for a two-year GCSE course (currently only girls are admitted) or a two-year A level course (boys and girls are admitted).